-Playvox scores $25M Series A and acquires Australian startup Agyle Time – TechCrunch
+Playvox scores $25M investment and acquires Australian startup Agyle Time – TechCrunch

 It’s not every day you see a Latin American startup funded by a U.S. venture capital firm based in the midwest.
-Playvox, a Colombian startup that wants to bring a positive twist to customer service monitoring announced a $25 million Series A from Five Elms Capital, a Kansas City, MO VC firm.
+Playvox, a Colombian startup that wants to bring a positive twist to customer service monitoring announced a $25 million investment from Five Elms Capital, a Kansas City, MO VC firm.
 It has now raised $34 million.

 While it was at it, Playvox also announced something else unusual for an early stage company: an acquisition.
 The startup bought an Australian company called Agyle Time, a workforce monitoring SaaS tool.
 The acquisition brings together two companies with similar missions to provide a more complete customer service solution.